ibigfoot/reactContainerComponentStarter/README.md

 # SFDX  App
 [![CircleCI](https://circleci.com/gh/adamSellers/reactContainerComponentStarter.svg?style=svg)](https://circleci.com/gh/adamSellers/reactContainerComponentStarter)

 This is an example app showing a react component in Lightning with Circle CI.
+I add a change.

 ## Dev, Build and Test
 To build and deploy this in your own scratch org, do the following: